JADE LEONARDLowther Hall Anglican Grammar School

 Hong is the Seven Year Educational Scholarship Student Sponsored By Lowther Hall Students 2011.

-maths and literature and is also head of her class group - similar to being a class monitor.
+of her class group - similar to being a class monitor.
 Hong was at risk of not being able to complete her education due to the dire financial circumstances of her family.

 Hongs mother grows rice for the family to eat and then does extra jobs such as helping other people with cleaning or washing clothes for an income.
 She earns a very low salary.